 No specific subjects are required.

-All applicants for History of Art are required to take a written assessment at interview, if interviewed.
+All applicants for History of Art are required to take a written assessment if shortlisted for interview.
+You will not need to register in advance for this assessment and the College will provide details directly to you.